ufal/PDT-C/OriginalInputData/README.md

-# OrignalData
+# OriginalData
-This is the root of the four data directories, where the ORIGNAL DATA as copied from the previous final version of the four individual projects reside.
+This is the root of the four data directories, where the ORIGINAL DATA as copied from the previous final version of the four individual projects reside.
 They have been then copied to the WorkData directory, where theyare being worked on (annotation of m- and  a-layers, unification of PDT-Vallex).

 There are four subdirectiories for the four original treebanks.